2025 - All Construction Projects

 • Lane closures will create delays on WIS 441.
 These delays may be significant during peak travel times.
 Please consider alternate routes.

-On WIS 441: West of Little Lake Butte des Morts, the inside lane closures will be in place for 44 consecutive calendar days beginning in mid-June while the outside lane closures will be in place for 40 consecutive calendar days beginning in early August.
+On WIS 441: West of Little Lake Butte des Morts, the inside lane closures will be in place for 54 consecutive calendar days beginning in mid-June while the outside lane closures will be in place for 40 consecutive calendar days beginning in mid-August.

-• Full freeway closures of westbound US 10/WIS 441 at I-41 will occur between 9 p.m. and 5 a.m. for approximately four nights total in mid-June and then again in early August with a detour in place.
+• Full freeway closures of westbound US 10/WIS 441 at I-41 will occur between 9 p.m. and 5 a.m. for approximately four nights total in mid-June and then again in mid-August. with a detour in place.

-• There will also be impacts to oversize/overweight (OSOW) routes at times due to restricted widths beginning in early August.
+• There will also be impacts to oversize/overweight (OSOW) routes at times due to restricted widths beginning in mid-August.

 • Throughout the duration of the project, intermittent nighttime (off-peak) lane closures will occur on WIS 441 within the project limits generally between the hours of 8 p.m. and 5 a.m.